Running EditPad Lite on Linux Using Wine

 Glitches Running EditPad Lite with Wine

-I tested EditPad Lite 7 on an Ubuntu 11.4 installation that was clean other than having installed the Wine1.3 package.
-After downloading with Firefox and choosing to run the download with Wine when prompted, the installer came up automatically and the no-questions-asked option went off without a hitch.
+I tested EditPad Lite 8 on a 64-bit Ubuntu 18.4 installation that was clean other than having installed Wine via the Ubuntu Software Manager.
+After downloading with Firefox and choosing to run the download with Wine when prompted, the installer came up automatically and the Immediate Installation option went off without a hitch.

 Older versions of Wine had more glitches.
-If EditPad Lite’s mouse pointer appears garbled, if the help file doesn’t open or appears blank, if the main menu sometimes stops responding to mouse clicks, or if integration with RegexBuddy or RegexMagic doesn’t work, upgrade to the latest version of Wine.
+If EditPad Lite’s mouse pointer appears garbled, if the main menu sometimes stops responding to mouse clicks, or if integration with RegexBuddy or RegexMagic doesn’t work, upgrade to the latest version of Wine.